bulatgrzegorz/bulatgrzegorz.github.io/_posts/2023-05-04-httpcontext-bodyreader-and-incremental-json-parser.md

 }
 ```

+> **_NOTE:_** What's important, is how and where this implementation is going to be executed.
+If this will be final processing of upcoming http request for example, we should remember about completing pipeReader.
+If this going to be just step in middleware, executed before actual handler - we need to [EnableBuffering](https://devblogs.microsoft.com/dotnet/re-reading-asp-net-core-request-bodies-with-enablebuffering/) in order to make it possible to read request multiple times, and also rewind it to begging after we finish.

-And that's it.
+Other then this that's it.
 We are parsing json incrementally with low-allocation method! 🔥

 ---